 This example can also be tested using the extended APF method.
-Only the first obstacle must be considered at the motion planning algorithm, because (18) is right for the first obstacle (the second and third obstacles are far from the agent).
-In that case, the algorithm will select a velocity vector for the agent that will result a movement exactly in the direction of the first obstacle (because the summation of the forces is in the line of the movement of the agent).
-So after a few steps, the agent will reach and collide with the first obstacle.
-In that case, the extended APF method cannot guarantee a collision-free target reaching for the robot.
+Only the first obstacle should be considered for the motion-planning algorithm because (18) is the appropriate equation for the first obstacle (the second and third obstacles are at a distance from the agent).
+In this case, the algorithm selects a velocity vector for the agent that results in a movement in the exact direction of the first obstacle (because the summation of the forces is in line with the movement of the agent).
+So, after a few steps, the agent reaches and collides with the first obstacle.
+In this example, the extended APF method cannot guarantee that the robot will reach the target collision free.

-Standard VO method and the novel motion planning method
+Standard VO method and the novel motion-planning method